Should I Apply for Child Benefit or Child Allowance?

 It is assumed that parents look after their offspring equally.
 Therefore, half a child allowance is automatically entered in the wage tax deduction criteria for both parents.

-For a child, your income tax certificate usually says:
+For one child, your income tax certificate usually says:

 However, the child allowance does not affect your monthly income tax.
 On the contrary, it reduces the solidarity surcharge and, if applicable, the church tax.